-Working with Aussie producers
+Working with Australian producers

 The best beef begins with the best producers.
-Over four generations, we have built strong, long-term relationships with our producers, proudly working with some of the same families for generations.
-Thanks to these lasting relationships, we're able to consistently deliver the Aussie beef that people know and love all around the world.
+Over four generations, we have been working with the best producers across Australia.
+We have built strong, long-term relationships with our producers, proudly working with some of the same families for generations.